subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 where $A_{sp}$ is evaluated at the value of $Q_{ab}$  which achieves its saddle point, i.e., ${\partial A\over{\partial Q_{ab}}} = 0$.
 The free energy ${\overline f}$ is then evaluated by taking the limit of $f_n$ as $n\rightarrow 0$.

 So how do we get hold of the values of $Q_{ab}$ at the saddle point?
 The way scientists have proceeded is by making educated guesses (called *ansatz*), and then verifying that the math works out.
 The simplest structure for $Q_{ab}$ is known as the replica symmetric (RS) solution.
 In this case the overlap $q_{ab}$ between any two replicas is the same, i.e., $q_{ab} = q_0$ for $a\ne b$ and $q_{aa} = q_d$ for self overlap along the diagonal.
 This ansatz correctly describes the high temperature regime, but it becomes unstable as the temperature is lowered below a threshold $T_c$ and this correponds to a phase change.
-The correct structure, that was proposed by Parisi, is a matrix $Q_{ab}$ with an iterative block structure in which the symmtry between pairs of replicas breaks down, i.e., $q_{ab}\ne q_{ba}$.
+The correct structure, that was proposed by Parisi, is a matrix $Q_{ab}$ with an iterative block structure in which the symmetry between pairs of replicas breaks down, i.e., $q_{ab}\ne q_{ba}$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat20.png)

 Figure 16: Illustration of replica symmetry, 1-RSB and 2-RSB, from left to right

-The first two iteration of replica symmetry breaking (RSB) is shown in figure 14.
+The first two iteration of replica symmetry breaking (RSB) is shown in figure 16.

 - The leftmost figure shows the case when the replica symmetry is unbroken in the high temperature case, in which all elements of the matrix are zero.
 - The middle figure shows the simplest case of replica symmetry breaking, called 1-RSB.
 The $Q_{ab}$ matrix is parametrized by a diagonal value of $q_d$, and two off-diagonal values that can either be $q_1$ if the two replicas belong to the same block of size $m\times m$, or $q_0$ is the replicas fall outside the innermost block.